emrealpogunc/PIWORKS_UI_SPEC/README.md

 ## Registration Bar
 This bar will have a gray color #B8B8B8
 The registration bar will have 2 buttons and 1 checkbox.
 This registration bar will be placed at the top of the site so we can leave nearly identical spaces for both database and the registration section of the page.
-On the registration bar's left corner, we will have a button named NEW USER.
+On the registration bar's left corner, we will have a button named **New User**.
 This button will be:
 * Medium Sized
 * Square Corners
-* Have a "+" sign before the word NEW -> + NEW USER
+* Have a "+" sign before the word NEW -> + New User
 * Button interaction will be the default
 * Background Color will be Sky Blue #14AAF5
-* Bold White Font for the title
+* Bold White Font for the label

 After that, there is going to be a Checkbox that will hide the disabled user within the database.
 This checkbox will be:
 * Small
 * Becomes Sky Blue #14AAF5 background with a tick icon when pressed
 * Bold Black Font for the title

-At the right-hand corner of the bar, there is going to be a SAVE USER button which will save the information that's been entered by the user.
+At the right-hand corner of the bar, there is going to be a **Save User** button which will save the information that's been entered by the user.
 The button attributes are as follows:
 * Medium Sized
 * Square Corners
 * Button interaction will be the default
 * Background Color will be Sky Blue #14AAF5
-* Bold White Font for the title
+* Bold White Font for the label

 ## Registiration Form
 This is the section of the page where the user will enter the details.
 This section will be titled New User and will include the information to be entered (In the given numerical order the sections will be listed within the Form):